clonejo/mc-erl/README.md

     sudo apt-get install erlang

-You will also need rebar, the commonly used Erlang build tool.
+You will also need make and rebar, the commonly used Erlang build tool.

 ## Overall setup

 1. Download (uncompress if necessary) (or use _git clone_)
-2. $ rebar get-deps
+2. $ make
-3. $ rebar compile

 ## Server
 As we now use Mnesia for storing data permanently, it has to be set up first.
 Always keep in mind that the table definitions can change on updates, introducing incompabilities.
 Use the .bat files on Windows.